 |Brauer fished a baylike area with a visible island in the middle and two humps on its riverside.
 To the left of the humps was a shoal point.
 "The fish were on these three areas, two humps and one shoal point," he said.
-"I was fishing post-spawn bass and these humps were near shallow water.
+"I was fishing post-spawn bass, and these humps were near shallow water.
 They were the first spots the fish could relate to after spawning.
-The top of the humps were 3 to 4 feet deep, surrounded by water that was 18 to 20 feet deep."|
+The top of the humps was 3 to 4 feet deep, surrounded by 18 to 20 feet deep."|

 Lures For Flats

-That's a convenient example of what it takes, and how to adapt to catch bass on the flats.
+That's a convenient example of what it takes and how to adapt to catch bass on the flats.
 It works in Georgia, New Mexico, Washington, and your home state.
 Fishing the flats is not just for bone fishermen.
 It's where you need to be this spring.
 Hope to see you out there.